-The rangefinder is a coupled-type in the form of a small, bright rectangle in the centre of the field-ofview frame in the viewfinder that provides a superimposed 'ghosted' image of a central part of the subject (fig 20).
-The lens is turned until the 'ghosted' image coincides with the subject image (fig 21) producing a sharp focus setting for that particular distance from the camera.
+The rangefinder is a coupled-type in the form of a small, bright rectangle in the centre of the field-of-view frame in the viewfinder that provides a superimposed 'ghosted' image of a central part of the subject (fig 19).
+The lens is turned until the 'ghosted' image coincides with the subject image (fig 20) producing a sharp focus setting for that particular distance from the camera.
 You may find that subjects containing few or no lines or sharp contrasts in the image are more difficult to focus.
 Try pointing the camera to other areas of the subject containing vertical lines or contrast changes that are approximately the same distance away from the camera, focus at those points and then return to your original composition.
 You may also find it easier to turn the camera on its side if there are only horizontal lines within the image, for example, when photographing a near horizon.
+Alternatively, the distance can be estimated and the distance scale on the lens aligned accordingly against the central index.